kacperwyczawski/sigma-cars/README.md

 ## ⚒️ How to develop

-To apply changes to the codebase, append `--build` to the docker compose commands.
+First you need to clone this repository.
+After making changes, you can run the application with `docker compose up --build`.

 If you want to use hot reload for frontend:

-2. `cd SigmaCars/Frontend`.
+1. `cd SigmaCars/Frontend`.
-3. `npm run dev`.
+2. `npm run dev`.
-1. `docker compose up -f ../docker-compose.dev.frontend.yml`.
+3. `docker compose up -f ../docker-compose.dev.frontend.yml`.
 4. Website is now available at `http://localhost:3000`.

 <details>